 Doctors typically prescribe antibiotics to treat urinary tract infections (UTIs), and they can be effective.

 But sometimes, UTI symptoms don’t go away after antibiotic treatment.
 In some cases, they worsen instead of improve.

 This article explores why an antibiotic may not clear a UTI and what to do about persistent symptoms.

-Unfortunately, UTI treatment don’t always respond the way they’re expected to.
-There are three primary reasons that this may happen:
+Unfortunately, UTI treatments don’t always respond the way they’re expected to.
+The primary reasons that this may happen include:

 - an antibiotic-resistant strain of bacteria is causing your UTI